Can I Add My Girlfriend or Boyfriend to My Health Insurance?

 How to Add a Partner, Girlfriend or Boyfriend to My Health Insurance Plan?

-Adding your partner to your health insurance involves steps like understanding your insurer’s requirements and your plan type and completing the enrollment process.
-If you're unclear about what your health insurance will cover, always contact your insurer.
+Adding your partner to your health insurance requires understanding your insurer's requirements, your plan type and the enrollment process.
+Contact your insurer if you have questions about coverage.

 1. 1